• Skip to primary navigation

 • Wash and dry the fruit and place them on a skewer.

 • Put the water and sugar in a pot and bring it to a boil over medium-high heat.
-Using a candy thermometer, boil the sugar water until the temperature reaches between 250 and 300 degrees Fahrenheit.
+Using a candy thermometer, boil the mixture until the temperature reaches between 250 and 300 degrees Fahrenheit.
 This will take ~10-20 minutes.

-• The sugar coating should harden very quickly, once it does serve and enjoy!
+• The coating should harden very quickly, once it does serve and enjoy!

 Optional